 One of the best-known and best-studied uses of medical marijuana is for relieving nausea and vomiting.
 These are symptoms that frequently affect people with Meniere’s.

 In fact, some research has found oral THC to be at least as effective as the drug prochlorperazine.
-Meanwhile, the anti-nausea effects of CBD appear to be dose-dependent, with lower doses being more effective.

 Anxiety and Depression